vinayrav/Pramati-1/Training/Postgres.md

 10. List of employees whose name has a vowel.
 11. List of employees whose's manager name has a vowel and employee salary is less than 20000.
 12. List of employees who has joined in Jan/Feb and Nov
+13. List employee id,manager id,salary and joining date where null values should be displayed as NA.

 ## **Queries:**
 1. SELECT b.name AS "Mgr_Name",a.name AS "Emp_Name" FROM employee a, employee b WHERE b.emp_id = a.mgr_id;